BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

 Task 2: Manage Azure Stack HCI clusters using Windows Admin Center in Azure
 -----------
-In this step, you will prepare your Azure Stack HCI Cluster resource in Azure to be connect to it using Windows Admin Center from the Azure Portal.
+In this step, you will prepare your Azure Stack HCI Cluster resource in Azure to be connected to it using Windows Admin Center from the Azure Portal.

 ### Enable all requirements so you can use Windows Admin Center in the Azure portal to manage a hybrid machine ###